Before you begin

 A collection of books on history, law, geography, and other subjects with printed notes and a binder, arranged on a tiled floor next to a computer mouse.

-Example 2 · Traditional AND online classes
+Example 2 · Traditional and Online Classes

 A laptop computer on a tiled floor with a marble-patterned computer mouse beside it, representing an online-only learning setup.